JayaAnim/kdbe/README.md

 - `v71`:
   - Overhauls `django.sass` to be a Python module instead of a Django app.
 This module includes middleware only.
 This middleware enables use of embedded Sass.
+  - Provides very basic system, `django.pwa`, for making a site into a PWA.
 - `v70`:
   - Adds an installable `django.sass` app which provides a view which provides a view which can compile Sass.
   - Downgrades `django.bootstrap` to v4 of Bootstrap.
 We will upgrade back to v5 once we can modify existing KBDE Boostrap components, which are dependent on v4.